tyrellto/basketball-free-throw-prediction/README.md

    - CatBoost was chosen as the primary model to predict the outcome of the free throws.
 On average, an accuracy of 67% was achieved across all team members.
    - Future considerations: Given the time series nature of the data, models like LSTMs, GRUs, or transformer-based architectures could be explored further to learn from the long-term and short-term temporal/spatial relationships between the joints across different time stamps.

-#### Results:
-An average accuracy of 67% was achieved in predicting free throw outcomes based on skeletal movements.

-#### Visualizations:
-[Note: The notebooks contain visualizations detailing the analysis and outcomes.
-Please check the specific sections for graphical representations.]

-#### Technologies Used:
-- Python
-- Brekel Body Software
-- Depth Perception Camera

 ### Key Takeaways / Future Work:

 **TL;DR: To tackle the challenges of applying machine learning to free throw predictions from skeletal movement data:**